StrategyMix is an information hub for the IT industry.

 We operate in Australia / New Zealand and the UK, pretty much on a 50:50 basis.

-About 50% of what we do is related to Cyber Security.
-The rest is mostly focused on cloud, data and emerging technologies, such as AI.
+About 90% of what we do is related to Cyber Security.

 The company was started in Australia in 2004 with a simple email and event registration system, which we developed to help IT companies promote seminars and other events.
 Computer Associates was our first client.